Cloudy Kitchen

 3. Add the eggs one at a time, scraping down the bowl after each addition.
 Add the remainder of the milk, and mix on low speed for 2-3 minutes until well incorporated.

-4. Divide the batter between the liners, with approximately 1 tbsp of batter in each.
+4. Divide the batter between the liners, with approximately 1 tablespoon of batter in each.
 Bake for 14-16 minutes, or until the cupcake springs back when pressed lightly.
 Cool completely on a wire rack.

 PLAIN BUTTERCREAM